-The results of our tests disclosed two instances of noncompliance with the provisions referred to in the preceding paragraph.
-These instances are discussed in the Schedule of Findings and Responses as Findings 16-1 and 16-2.
+The results of our tests disclosed no instances of noncompliance with the provisions referred to in the preceding paragraph.
 With respect to items not tested, nothing came to our attention that caused us to believe that the James City Service Authority had not complied, in all material respects, with those provisions.